 3) A dendrogram (tree) to represent the degree of proximity between samples.

-7) Volcano chart and mean-distance plot, to represent distribution of abundances and differentiation between traits.
+7) A Volcano chart and mean-distance plot, to represent distribution of abundances and differentiation between traits.